Visit the Calendar page for current times and locations. Daylight, road construction, and other factors cause changes

 Criterium Practice, Varsity Drive, 2 hours — Summer

 The workouts are run on the same course as the Spring Training Series (Varsity & Highland Rd.), and take place from the first week of May until the end of August.
 Aim to start by 6:00pm each week.

-Practices generally last 90 minutes, and consist of six short but intense practice races.
-The ride typically focuses on criterium skills, such as riding in a pack, attacks, lead-outs, and sprinting.
+Practices generally last 90 minutes to 2 hours, and consist of several structured activities focused on building speed and fitness as well as criterium skills, such as riding in a pack, attacks, lead-outs, and sprinting.
 Since it's a closed loop, you can't get dropped- this is a great chance for newer riders to learn from experienced riders and work on improving speed and bike handling skills.